 “This is a fun book,” said Alonso.
 “What’s not fun about a female Wolverine with a lot of baggage and a chip on her shoulder?
 I love that this book can exist and complement what Jeff is doing in ‘Old Man Logan.’

-All-New Wolverine begins in November.
+All-New Wolverine began in November 2015.

 Written by Jeff Lemire.
 Art by Ramon Perez.